piranavie/final_project_behaviour_detection/README.md

 # An Autonomous Surveillance System That Detects Whether A Person Is A Suspect Or Not

-This project allows determining whether a person is a suspect or not from their action (such as crimes or illegal
+Creating a real-time detection system to automatically detect whether a person is a suspect or not from their actions provided in the footage.
+This is done by determining whether a person behaviour is similar to crimes or illegal activities like robbery, abuse, arson, etc. The Faster R-CNN deep learning algorithm and VGG16 for an image pre-trained image classification are used to detect their behaviour.
-activities: robbery, abuse, arson, etc) in surveillance at real-time.
-This will be one way to help reduce crimes, the costs of labour, capture the areas that human eyes couldn’t and less dependence on the human factor.
-To detect their behaviour, the Faster R-CNN deep learning algorithm, and VGG16 for an image pre-trained image classification is used.

 ![image](readme_imgs/homepage.png)

 ## Launch the website:
-### video uploading detection
+###video uploading detection
 Once they upload a video, it starts the detection process by handling video upload on the local server using POST method in the flask as a server-end point.
 Then, it will extract the input video into one frame per second, which will be stored in a test image folder.
 These image frames will be used to process the testing using Faster R-CNN on